rthurston1/Team01-Web-Application-Cherish/team/reports/jesse-goldman.md

  ### December 10, 2024
   - **Task**: More work on Emotion Trend Analysis, Upadted notes file in the team's repository
   - **Details**: Added notes from our final official meeting to the repo.
+Added frontend implementation for Emotion Trend Analysis and finalized how the data is retrieved and used for trend analysis.